canta2899/product-visualization/journal.md

 ![ToneMapping Feature](./media/tonemapping.png)

-We decided that the **Reinhard** tone mapping was the best choice for our purposes.
+We decided that the **Cineon** tone mapping was the best choice for our purposes, because allows the user to focus on the product without being distracted by the Environment Map.